-We offer a small selection of refreshments including wine and beer, luxury soft drinks, Fairtrade filter coffee and tea, biscuits and Cream o’ Galloway ice cream.
+We offer a limited selection of refreshments including wine and beer, luxury soft drinks, Fairtrade filter coffee, tea and hot chocolate, biscuits and Cream o’ Galloway ice cream.

-The menu will be available on our website shortly, and a few days before the show we shall email ticketholders to invite them to pre-order refreshments.
+The menu is available on our website, and ticketholders can pre-order refreshments.
 If requested, your drink can be served in a compostable disposable cup.

-Refreshments will be available from a designated outdoor collection point.
-There will be a one-way system and queuing system in operation.
+Refreshments will be available from a designated collection point.
+As far as possible there will be a one-way system and queuing system in operation.
 For pre-orders, we can deliver your order to your seat on request.